 NACE Codes (Statistical classification of economic activities in the European Community) identify the current or past job’s business sector or industry.

 The EURES Standards: EU is the standard used.

-A list is provided on its website http://ec.europa.eu/competition/mergers/cases/index/nace_all.html
+The NACE codes are given in the following file: EURES ReferenceData File [RD02]